ARMmbed/workshop-ada-lovelace-ble/instructions.md

 1. Create an ARM mbed account if you do not have one.
 1. On the top right corner, click the Compiler button.
 1. An IDE should open.
 Congratulations!

-**On Windows:** To see debug messages, install the serial driver.

-**Debug messages:** We can talk to the board via a serial port, but you might need some software.
-Read [this doc](https://developer.mbed.org/handbook/SerialPC#host-interface-and-terminal-applications) and install the listed software (like PuTTY or Tera Term on Windows).

 **Local development:** If you like things locally, you can do so by using [mbed CLI](https://docs.mbed.com/docs/mbed-os-handbook/en/5.1/getting_started/blinky_cli/#installing-mbed-cli-and-a-toolchain).
 I very much recommend to just use the online IDE, as it makes it easier for us, but if you want to continue hacking in the future, this is a nice way.